fayjulnahid/BonVoyage/README.md

 3. Functional Requirements:
 Users:
-●	The users will have a basic profile \n
+●	The users will have a basic profile /n
 ●	They will have a membership along with their travel history.
 ●	The users will also have an achievement level
 ●	The users can also make their wishlist for their next trip.
 They can also get coupons according to that.